jhonatasrm/toolbar-weather/README.md

 If you'd like the content translated into your preferred language, feel free to open an issue requesting the translation.

 ## Learn More
-To learn more about webextensions development, see this [Mozilla developer Network documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)
+To learn more about Add-ons development, see this [Mozilla developer Network documentation](https://developer.mozilla.org/en-US/Add-ons)

 ### License
 This repository is available under the [Mozilla Public License, version 2.0](https://github.com/jhonatasrm/toolbar-weather/blob/master/LICENSE)